Mastermind-sap/joker/README.md

 say bye
 - spam

-spam some text n number of times
+only admins can spam some text n number of times using this command
 - choice/choose/select/random

 choose random item from a list